MirisWisdom/HCE/spv3/legacy/settings/README.md

 # Introduction

-SPV3.Settings is the configuration program used for tweaking SPV3.
+SPV3.Settings is the configuration program used for tweaking SPV3.2.
 The program serves as a front-end to configuring:

-- SPV3's video/audio/input settings;
+- SPV3/HCE's video/audio/input settings;
-- environmental sound & hardware acceleration;
-- OpenSauce post-processing options/effects.
+- SPV3.2 post-processing effects using SPV3.Shaders.

 ## Development